 Security is not only a word for us, but a concept that needs to be owned and executed upon on a daily basis.
-Therefore, we address security from multiple standpoints :
+Therefore, we address security from multiple standpoints.

 Dedicated people and responsibilities

-Our CISO is a senior employee holding a Master’s degree in Security, and has a professional background in computer security.
-His role is to make sure that Security remains a daily focus area, and he does so by implementing processes and technologies as well as coordinating the various teams and business units around Security.
+Doctena has a dedicated Chief Information Security Officer (CISO) which is a senior employee holding a Master’s degree in Security and has a professional background in computer security.
+His role is to make sure that Security remains a daily focus area.
+He does so by implementing processes and technologies as well as coordinating the various teams and business units around Security.
 He reports directly to our Chief information officer (CIO) and also to our group Chief executive officer (CEO) to make sure that the security focus starts at the highest management level.

 Security by Design